The Bankrate promise

 Student loan payment resources

-You should then see if you qualify for income-based repayment plans or career-based forgiveness, like PSLF.
+You should first if you qualify for income-based repayment plans or career-based forgiveness, like PSLF.
+If you qualify, you could stand to have a large chunk — or even all — of your federal loans forgiven.
 If you’ve exhausted all of your options, you can consider refinancing your loans.
 When you refinance, you take out a single private loan that replaces your federal and private student loans.

 While many refinance to score better terms or a lower rate, it should be a last resort for those with federal loans.
-You’ll lose all your federal benefits and protections once you refinance — including student loan forgiveness and any future relief measures.
+You’ll lose all your federal benefits and protections once you refinance — including hardship and relief plans.